VishwasKumar/vishnusagar.com/README.md

 ======================================================================

 +++ License +++
 Restaurant website is 100% FREE!
-We kindly ask you to leave the footer links intact.
 Thank you so much! :)